akeneo/onboarder-helpcenter/content/md/retailer-onboarder/define-suppliers-scope/define-assets-requirements.md

 If the attribute used as the main media of the asset family linked to this asset collection is a media link attribute, the collection won't be synchronized on the supplier's end and they won't be able to send the assets.
 :::

-## Asset code uniqueness
+##  New asset code uniqueness

+Before, asset code was generating using only UUID, now there is a new asset code generation

 As many suppliers can be working on the same asset collection at the same time, they could set the same asset code twice.
 The Onboarder puts a constraint on suppliers to guarantee the uniqueness of asset codes among all suppliers.
 * A supplier can't create an asset code
-* The asset code is automatically generated using a UUID
+* The asset code is automatically generated using a concatenation of :
+  - supplier code
+  - filename
+  - uuid

+For example, the supplier 'pac' upload new asset called brown-chair.jpg, the asset code will be something like :
+ - pac_brown_chair_8d704905_fbf9_42b9_94af_eb399dbaaaf2.jpg

+You can easily create a rule on it, you can guess from the beginning of the asset code, which supplier added it

+Regex could be : ```/^pac_/``` meaning the asset code must start by this string

+**You need to reupload previous assets to have the new asset code format.**

 ::: info
 The unique code will be visible in the Asset Library but you still can [change the asset label](https://help.akeneo.com/pim/serenity/articles/work-on-your-assets.html).